erichchampion/fediverse.video/docs/TESTING_GUIDE.md

 ## Overview

-This document provides comprehensive testing guidelines for the Fediverse Video React Native application.
+This document provides comprehensive testing guidelines for the Friendly Fediverse React Native application.
 It covers manual testing, automated testing strategies, and quality assurance procedures.

 ---